jaapvandervelde/treewalker/docs/configuration.md

 #### Queries

-The rest of the commandline options are all intended for querying an existing database.
+The rest of the command-line options are all intended for querying an existing database.

 ##### query_help